 14. Whole rye

 You can cook whole rye and serve it like you would serve other grains.
+Rye bread is high in fiber and has an impressive nutrient profile.
 Plain rye wafer/crackers are a fiber and nutrient-rich savory snack made of whole rye.
 Whole rye bread can be used to prepare sandwiches and rolls for your child.

 Air-popped popcorn can be a considerable source of fiber (7), and it is also a food popular among children.
 You can serve it as a snack for children and teens across ages in moderate amounts.
+One cup of popped popcorn has almost one gram fiber.
 However, while preparing popcorn snacks, ensure to use little or no salt, sugar, and butter.

 Several other high-fiber foods and almost all plant-based foods have some amount of fiber.
 It is best to include moderate amounts of a wide variety of plant-based foods in the child’s daily diet.